stephenjarrett/quarm-quick-character-copy/README.md

 ### Option 1: Download Executable (Recommended - No Python Required!)

 1. Go to the [Releases](https://github.com/stephenjarrett/quarm-quick-character-copy/releases) page
-2. Download `ProjectQuarmCharacterManager.exe` from the latest release
+2. Download `QuarmQuickCharacterCopy.exe` from the latest release
 3. Run the executable - no Python installation required!

 ### Option 2: Run from Source